TianyiShi2001/bioinformatics-algorithms-rust/README.md

-# bioinformatics-algorithms-rust
+# Bioinformatic Algorithms Implemented in Rust

-Bioinformatics Algorithms implemented in Rust, for Educational Use
+This repository contains algorithms implemented in Rust while I am learning bioinformatics.
+This is for educational use only.
+For production use, consider [rust-bio](https://github.com/rust-bio/rust-bio).